 Kinross Arts Centre is a celebrated cultural and social hub welcoming people from all cultures and faith traditions.
 Established in 2004 by Toorak Uniting Church, the Centre occupies the former Manse (Minister’s home) originally built in 1892 in the Arts & Crafts period of architecture.
-Approximately 10,000 visitors come to Kinross each year to experience exhibitions, special events, concerts, studio arts, spiritual reflection and nourishment at the Manse Gallery Café.
+Approximately 10,000 visitors come to Kinross each year to experience exhibitions, special events, concerts, studio arts, quiet reflection and nourishment at the Manse Gallery Café.
 The Centre is a recognised cultural asset with the City of Stonnington.

-Open: 10am - 3pm Monday to Friday, 603 Toorak Road, Toorak.
+Open: 10am - 3pm Monday to Friday from February to December, 603 Toorak Road, Toorak.
 Tram Stop 39.

 The Centre features a public gallery, cafe, seven individual studios and pretty garden courtyard.